-The accompanying unaudited condensed consolidated interim financial statements have been prepared by management and The Company's independent auditors have not performed a review of these condensedonsolidated interim
+The accompanying unaudited condensed consolidated interim financial statements have been prepared by management and approved by the Audit Committee.

-(formerly Quantum Rare Earth Developments Corp.)
+The Company's independent auditors have not performed a review of these condensed consolidated interim financial statements in accordance with the standards established by the Canadian Institute of Chartered Accountants for a review of interim financial statements by an entity's auditors.

 Condensed Consolidated Interim Statements of Financial Position